Farama-Foundation/stable-retro/docs/getting_started.rst

     import retro
     retro.data.list_games()

-The actual integration data can be see in the `Gym Retro Github repo <https://github.com/openai/retro/tree/master/retro/data/stable>`_.
+The actual integration data can be see in the `Stable Retro Github repo <https://github.com/farama-foundation/stable-retro/tree/master/retro/data/stable>`_.

 .. _importing-roms: